JuliaSmoothOptimizers/NLPModels.jl/docs/src/index.md

 # [NLPModels.jl documentation](@id Home)

-This package provides general guidelines to represent optimization problems in Julia and a standardized API to evaluate the functions and their derivatives.
+This package provides general guidelines to represent non-linear programming (NLP) optimization problems in Julia and a standardized API to evaluate the functions and their derivatives.
 The main objective is to be able to rely on that [API](@ref) when designing optimization solvers in Julia.

 ## Introduction